AMSecretAgent/pulse-landing/README.md

-landing page for the app.
+landing page for the app